Search Nurture’s Blueprint For Remote Success

 Casual Conversation is important

-One of the biggest changes in remote communication is that in person communication is often not intentional, but remote communication almost always is.
+One of the biggest changes in remote communication is that in person communication is often not intentional.
+Remote communication, however, almost always is.
 The barrier of having to set up a meeting room makes it that way.
-This can lead to an over-correction where all communication becomes very intentional and the culture, relationships, and fun can die out of your chatter and company.
+This can lead to an over-correction where all communication becomes very intentional.
+This can cause the culture, relationships, and fun can die out of your chatter and company.
 To combat this we have a few meetings with built in casual chatter time, as well as a lot of fun channels we use on our slack

 Flexibility and Transparency